Kylie Jenner's Ruby-Red Bob Is Right On Trend For Winter

-After asking her fans what hair color she should try next, reality star/entrepreneur Kylie Jenner seemingly answered the prompt with a fresh shade of rich ruby-red, which she debuted on Instagram today.
+After asking her fans what hair colour she should try next, reality star/entrepreneur Kylie Jenner seemingly answered the prompt with a fresh shade of rich ruby-red, which she debuted on Instagram today.

 The transformation appears to have been a long time coming.
 Last Monday on TikTok, Jenner posted a video montage showing her stylist rinsing out red hair dye at the shampoo bowl before adding waist-grazing extensions.
 But yesterday's Instagram post of her holding her nephew Psalm West shows a more vibrant pink-red shade that appears to be the real thing — even if we like to think she borrowed a wig from her sister Kim Kardashian West, who wore a similar style a few weeks back.